-Hunting for Texas first time home buyer grants to purchase that house?
-Find the best grants for home buying in Texas and other home mortgage grants and programs below.
+Hunting for Texas first time home buyer grants to purchase a house?
+Find the best grants/programs for home buying in Texas and other home mortgage grants and programs below.

 Even though exciting, it can also be scary!
 But don't be blown away by the process.
 It is my plan to give you some useful information to help with the important down payment and closing costs that seem to be so overwhelming to most.